 - Meanwhile, in a large heavy-bottomed pot, melt the butter over medium-high heat, about 1 minute.

-- Add cream, milk, thyme, salt, pepper, and bring to simmer.
+- Add chicken stock, milk, thyme or parsley, salt, pepper, and bring to simmer.
 Add the cheese and stir to melt.
 Remove from heat and set aside.